Skip to product information

 Tax included.

-Your students will learn about how wind is measured so they can use the information to prepare an imaginary evacuation map for a city.
-It only takes minutes to prep these activities which will keep your students learning for days.
+Your students will learn about how wind.
+They will learn about tools to measure wind speed and direction and apply the information to prepare an imaginary emergency response plan.
+It only takes minutes to prep these activities.

 This engaging resource includes:

-• detailed lesson plan with tasks for direct teaching, guided practice, reading passages, drawing, independent practice, and extension activities.
+• detailed lesson plan with tasks for direct teaching, guided practice, reading passages, drawing, independent practice, extension activities and opportunities to differentiate for your students.

 • basic background information for teachers and students about wind speed and direction and how they are measured.

-• wind measuring instruments for speed and direction.
+• wind measuring instruments for speed and direction: wind vane, wind sock, anemometer.

 • student pages and templates.